-- Through the fairway, a player should ensure that any divots are replaced at once and pressed down, and that any pitch marks made on the putting green is carefully repaired.
+- Through the fairway, a player should ensure that any divots are replaced at once and pressed down, and that any pitch marks made on the putting green are carefully repaired.

-- Players should ensure that no damage is done to the putting green, and that no damage is done to the hole by standing close to it, handling the flag stick or removing the ball from the hole.
+- Players should ensure that they do not damage the putting green, and that no damage is done to the hole by standing close to it, handling the flag stick or removing the ball from the hole.

 - The flag stick should be laid gently on the green and properly replaced in the hole before the players leave the putting green.